dominicparga/howto/markdown.md

   Otherwise, sub-headings make no sense.
 - It helps using `__bold__` for __bold__ text and `*italic*` for *italic* text.
   Mixing them could be done like `*__bold and italic__*`, giving *__bold and italic__*, but you should be consistent.
+- Horizontal lines (add `---` to an empty line) could help with readability.

 [www_md_cheatsheet]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 [www_github_dominicparga]: https://github.com/dominicparga